 There are dishes you eat, and then there are dishes you experience.
 Khash (խաշ) belongs firmly in the second category.
 It is a slow-cooked broth made from beef trotters — the feet and sometimes the head — simmered through the night until the collagen dissolves and the broth becomes rich, white, and deeply gelatinous.
 It is eaten in the early morning hours of winter, usually with vodka or arak, surrounded by family and friends, with lavash crumbled into it and a raw garlic clove on the side.
 It is one of the oldest dishes in Armenian cuisine, and it remains one of the most beloved.
+Be honest with yourself before you start: this is a real overnight project, not a weeknight dinner, but the payoff is a broth unlike anything else in Armenian cooking.

 The Culture of Khash